 It was the larger meal of Shellfish Kothu Roti, though, that put the other pretenders to the Best Restaurant throne in the shade.
 And did I see a lightly battered crab hugging the greater part of the bowl as if unwilling to share?
 And quite rightly.
 This was a class and a half above the average West End dish – Asian or otherwise.

 Don’t confuse the Sri Lankan roti with the more widely known Indian flatbread roti.
-No this roti was a complete meal and pretty spicy.
-You’ll feel those chillies but not outrageously enough to cause discomfort or make the eyes water.
-It’s served in their traditional earthenware dishes but may just as well have been placed on a canvas because it is a masterpiece of cuisine.
-At other restaurants you eat, at Hoppers you savour.
+This roti was a complete meal and pretty spicy.
+You’ll feel those chillies but (hopefully) not enough to cause discomfort and make the eyes water.
+It’s served in their traditional earthenware dishes but may just as well have been placed on a canvas because it is a munch masterpiece.
+Not Munch, the famous Norwegian artist.
+But you are allowed a Scream of delight!

 And they pull all this off in a 100mph environment.
 There are customers queuing outside in the cold waiting to take your table but that’s OK (for you) because the polite staff have your comfort as a priority.
 So you’re the only one not moving around at 100mph.
 Yes, come prepared to wonder at the Brands Hatch racecourse tempo in this tiny space but also to have your standards take a qualitative shift upwards.
 Best restaurant of spring 2016?
 Probably.
 One of the best restaurants you will have dined in this year?
 Possibly.
 But 2016 hasn’t ended just yet.
 And for the aforementioned ‘hungry, fussy and busy’ who seek a simpler summing up, then just four words are necessary – Fast, Furious & Fun.